 Contributions and accounts receivable are stated at the amount the Foundation's management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts through a charge to bad debt expense and a credit to a valuation based on its assessment of the current status of individual accounts.
-Management believes the entire balance of receivables is collectible, and therefore, no allowance was recorded as of December 31, 2020 and 2019, respectively.
+The Foundation recognizes pledges receivable at fair value when an unconditional promise to give is received.
+Unconditional pledges receivable that are expected to be collected within one year are recorded at the present value of their future cash flows.
+Management estimates an allowance for uncollectible pledges receivable based on current economic conditions, historical trends, and current and past experience with the Foundation's donor base.
+Management believes the entire balance of receivables is collectible, and therefore, no allowance was recorded as of December 31, 2021 and 2020, respectively.